 If you would like any further information, please telephone the Club Secetary Malcolm Haynes on 01234 241686, or email email@example.com.

-The aim of the Olney Model Railway Club (OMRC) is to promote interest in railway modelling and to provide a friendly and welcoming environment in which members can further their skills and techniques.
+The aim of the Olney Model Railway Club (OMRC) is to promote interest in the hobby and to provide a friendly and welcoming environment in which all members can develop their railway modelling skills.

-The OMRC will meet each Thursday, at the Clubroom, which is situated above the garages at the rear of the Carlton House Club, 38 High Street, Olney, Bucks, MK46 4BB.
+The OMRC will meet each Thursday, from 7.30pm-10.00pm at the Clubroom, which is situated above the garages at the rear of the Carlton House Club, 38 High Street, Olney, Bucks, MK46 4BB.

-Additional daytime or evening sessions may also be organised on an occasional basis.
-Wherever possible, members will be advised of these additional sessions in advance either verbally, or via email.
+Additional daytime or evening sessions may also be arranged on an occasional basis.

 The Clubroom is to be used only by members and invited guests.
-All members are responsible for ensuring that the room is left clean and tidy after each meeting, and that all equipment is put away.
+All members are responsible for ensuring that the room is left clean and tidy after each meeting.

 Any damage should be reported immediately to a member of the OMRC Management Committee.

-Membership of the OMRC is limited to a total of 25 adult and junior members.
+Within the constraints of the space available, the optimum maximum membership of the OMRC is limited to between 20 - 25 adult and junior members.

 Full membership will be open to all adults aged 18 years or over.